 Discussion on what solidarity can look like.

 “What is a Guest?
 What is a Settler?” a short essay (https://journals.library.ualberta.ca/cpi/index.php/cpi/article/view/29452/21463)

 Screening of the film “Listen to the Land” by Celia Haig-Brown.

 Reconciliation?
 Or more information?

 How have these discussions impacted you?

-This week we would discuss where the learning has taken people and where they would still like to go?
+This week we will discuss where the learning has taken people and where they would still like to go?

 Chance to have open questions